mahadrasool/Full-Stack-BootStore-Web-Application/README.md

    cd bookstore
    ```

-3. Install the required dependencies using pip:
+3. Activate virtual environment using:

    ```
-   pip install -r requirements.txt
+   source myenv/Scripts/activate
    ```

 ## Usage

-Once you have installed the dependencies, you can run the Django development server and access the admin site:
+Once you have activated the virtual environment that already has packages installed, you can run the Django development server and access the admin site:

 1. Start the Django development server: